MrSir/py-portfolio/README.md

 ```console
 pyp setup
 ```
-Optionally the command comes with a `--seed` or `-s` option that will seed the `USD`, `CAD`, and `EUR` currencies and the exchange rates between any pair of them for all of January, 2021 to January, 2025.
+Optionally the command comes with a `--seed` or `-s` option that will seed the `USD`, `CAD`, and `EUR` currencies and the exchange rates between any pair of them for all of January 2021 to February 2025.
 No api needed, the rates are part of the repo.

 ### Exchange Rates
 In order to allow the tool to pull in more exchange rates you need to provide an `.env` file in the root directory that contains a `FREE_CURRENCY_API_KEY` key inside it.
 Feel free to copy the `.env.sample` file and fill in the value of your own api key.